Th30utcast/MARP-Guide-AI/docs/services/MultiModel/multimodel-service.md

 # Service Name: Multi-Model Comparison Service

+> **NOTICE**
+> This is NOT a separate service.
+Multi-model comparison functionality has been integrated into the Chat Service.
+> See [Chat Service Documentation](../Rag-Chat/ragchat-service.md) for current implementation details.
+> Endpoints: `POST /chat/compare` and `POST /chat/comparison/select`

 ## Responsibility

 Provides parallel LLM comparison by generating answers from 3 different models simultaneously, allowing users to compare outputs side-by-side and select their preferred model.